 “As she is a former president, we believe she will work with impartiality on the U.N.’s human rights issues and will understand and accept the situation in developing countries,” he told RFA’s Myanmar Service, adding that the government would work with her on rights issues.

-Current U.N. human rights chief Zeid Ra'ad al-Hussein, a Jordanian whose term expires at the end of August, has been an outspoken critic of Myanmar’s treatment of the Rohingya and has said that “the possibility that acts of genocide have been committed” cannot be ruled out.
+Current U.N. human rights chief Zeid Ra'ad al-Hussein, a Jordanian whose term expires in August, has been an outspoken critic of Myanmar’s treatment of the Rohingya and has said that “the possibility that acts of genocide have been committed” cannot be ruled out.

 In March, he asked the U.N.
 General Assembly to refer those in Myanmar responsible for the atrocities against the Rohingya to the ICC for prosecution and called on the Myanmar government to allow independent investigators into northern Rakhine to probe suspected acts of genocide.